iremozen-edremit/Weather-station/README.md

-to make the flask profited by https://realpython.com/flask-connexion-rest-api/ page
+ps: to make the flask profited by https://realpython.com/flask-connexion-rest-api/ page